 Many behaviours, which are probably undesirable but a normal occurrence at an early stage of development, can be considered pathological when they present at a later age.
 In the young child, many behaviours such as breath holding or temper tantrums are probably the result of anger and frustration at their inability to control their own environment.
 For some of these situations it is wise for parents to avoid a punitive response and, if possible, to remove themselves from the room.
 It is quite likely that the child will be frightened by the intensity of their own behaviour and will need comfort and reassurance.
 While some isolated incidents of stealing or lying are normal occurrences of early development, they may warrant intervention if they persist.
 Truancy, arson, antisocial behaviour and aggression should not be considered as normal developmental features.

 Sleep disorders can be defined as more or less sleep than is appropriate for the age of the child.
 By the age of 1-3 months, the longest daily sleep should be between midnight and morning.
 Sleeping through the night is a developmental milestone but, at the age of 1 year, 30% of children may still be waking in the night.
-Stable sleep patterns may not be present until age 5 years but parental or environmental factors can encourage the development of circadian rhythm.
+Stable sleep patterns may not be present until the age of 5 but parental or environmental factors can encourage the development of circadian rhythm.
+See separate Sleep Problems in Children article.

 Further reading & references